sanni/cartreader/sd/README.md

 CRC32, internal checksum, CRC32 of header area(0xFFB0-0xFFFF), size in Mbit, number of banks (lorom needs twice as many banks as hirom for the same rom size, lorom: 32kb banks, hirom: 64kb banks)

 ## loopy.txt
-This file stores known Casio Loopy games, including the name, the internal checksum found at 000008h in the ROM header, and a full CRC32 of the ROM including any padding.
+This file stores known Casio Loopy games, including the name and the internal checksum found at 000008h in the ROM header.
-Currently missing two games, one of which was dumped incorrectly, one of which has yet to be dumped.
-We expect them to be available very soon.
 Note that most ROM packs you will find are incorrectly dumped little-endian.
 These CRCs are for the big-endian dump, including any padding.
 ROMs are 2MB/16Mbit or 3MB/24Mbit.

 Example:
-Wanwan Aijou Monogatari (Japan).bin,XK-501,16,10c5f568,d90fe762
+Wanwan Aijou Monogatari.bin

-Name, ID, Size in megabits, CRC32 of full file, internal CRC32 from rom header
+D90FE762

+Name
+Checksum